jbcodeforce/jbcodeforce.github.io/docs/aws/index.md

 The **latency** routing Policy redirects to the server that has the least latency close to the client.
 Latency is evaluated in terms of user to designated AWS Region.

-**Health check** monitors he health and performance of the app servers or endpoints and assess DNS failure.
+**Health check** monitors the health and performance of the app servers or endpoints and assess DNS failure.
 We can have HTTP, TCP or HTTPS health checks.
 We can define from which region to run the health check.
 They are charged per HC / month.
 It is recommended to have one HC per app deployment.
-It can also monitor latency,
+It can also monitor latency.

 The **failover** routing policy helps us to specify a record set to point to a primary and then a secondary instance for DR.